 The staff can identify the difference between gall bladder pain and the onset of labor, but can the staff differentiate between the angry and fearful patient?
 Need they even attempt to do so?

-For the most part, we make no assessment of the patient’s psychological status at the time of injury unless the patient appears to be in (or going into) shock.
+For the most part, we make no assessment of the patient’s psychological status at the time of the crisis unless the patient appears to be in (or going into) shock.
 Even in the latter circumstance, measures taken are physiologic, not psychological.

-When a patient is referred to me after an injury-related amputation, after an injury-related fall from height, electrical shock, MVA…or assault, the nature of the injury, the objective tissue damage, does not reveal to me how the patient has reacted and is going to react.
+When a patient is referred to me after an amputation, the objective tissue damage, does not reveal to me how the patient has reacted and is going to react.

 The changing psychological status of the injured individual takes a variable path.
 There may be shock, disbelief, fear, or horror.
 There are, however, other paths including anger, frustration, resentment and helplessness